Dr. Jennifer Thomas, MD, MPH, IBCLC, FAAP, FABM

 A founder and Immediate-past Chairperson of the Wisconsin Breastfeeding Coalition, Dr. Thomas serves on the Medical Advisory Board for the Mother’s Milk Bank of the Western Great Lakes.
 She is one of only a few physicians internationally to be recognized as a Fellow of the Academy of Breastfeeding Medicine (FABM) for her expertise in breastfeeding.

-- Birth Weight, Bilirubin, and Blood Sugar: What do the numbers mean for newborn care?
+- CE: Birth Weight, Bilirubin, and Blood Sugar: What do the Numbers Mean for Newborn Care

-- Working Together: Communicating with physicians about breastfeeding.
+- CE: Working Together: Communicating with physicians about breastfeeding.

-- The Unique Characteristics of the Late Preterm Infant
+- CE: The Unique Characteristics of the Late Preterm Infant

-- Breastfeeding the Baby with Special Needs: Babies with Down’s Syndrome
+- CE: Lunch and Learn: Breastfeeding the Baby with Special Needs: Babies with Down Syndrome

 Dr. Teresa Ellen Baker, MD